cwola/simple-xml-element/doc/api/SimpleXmlElementNode.md

   ***
   - Description

-    Adds an attribute to the SimpleXmlElementNode element.
+    Adds an attribute to the element.

   - Arguments